Manaslu Circuit Trek - 15 Days

 Since the Nepalese rupee is the official currency of the kingdom of Nepal, you need to have associated an ample quantity of money with you once traveling to Nepal.
 You’ll simply exchange foreign currency at the exchange counters in Thamel and Tribhuvan international airport.
 While on the trek, they have to use Nepalese currency so you must be brought from the city before you depart to go Manaslu trek.

-• What is the average duration of a around Manaslu trekking?
+• What is the average duration of a round Manaslu trekking?

-• What are the health requirements to trek in Manaslu region?
+• What are the health requirements for Manaslu region tekking?

 Manaslu circuit trek is the moderate trek you need to have a moderate level of physical fitness.
 While on the trek is a joyous and wonderful experience.
 You should be able to walk between 6 to 8 on a lower altitude and 8 to 9 hours on high altitude.
 Aerobic exercises as well as running, cycling, swimming, running, and speed walking square measure smart to begin for getting ready treks.